 HOW DO I JOIN THE PAPA SYSTEM?

 PAPA is much more than a collection of repeaters, antennas, and tower sites.
 It’s the members that make PAPA special.
 PAPA is a member-supported club.
-To join, please click here.
-Your membership dues go to support the maintenance of existing sites as well as System expansion.
-Existing members can renew here.

 The PAPA System welcomes all amateurs to apply for membership, however, we reserve the right to refuse membership to anyone.
 To join, you must first register on the PAPA System website.
 Next, look on the left side of the Home Page for the Join/Renew box and click on the PayPal button to complete the transaction.